 In June 2013, the EU adopted the Guidelines to Promote and Protect the Enjoyment of all Human Rights by Lesbian, Gay, Bisexual, Transgender and Intersex (LGBTI) Persons.

-The EU wants to use these guidelines to react to violations of LGBTI persons’ human rights in third countries and to have an impact on the structural causes of such violations.
+The EU reacts to violations of LGBTI persons’ human rights on the basis of these guidelines.
 The emphasis is on measures to decriminalise LGBTI persons, eliminate discrimination against them, and protect and support human rights activists campaigning for LGBTI rights.

 Projects and bilateral cooperation

-Particularly in countries where the situation of LGBTI persons is especially precarious, the Federal Foreign Office seeks to help the victims of discrimination.
-Within the scope of bilateral cooperation, it has already promoted numerous projects aimed at improving the human rights situation of LGBTI persons.
-In 2017, the Federal Foreign Office is funding a large number of projects run by local partners in countries including Nigeria, Indonesia, Ukraine, Russia and Montenegro aimed at improving the human rights situation of LGBTI persons.
-It also regularly co-organises conferences with the Hirschfeld-Eddy Foundation to which LGBTI activists from all over the world are invited in order to enable them to coordinate their work more effectively.
-At the Time to React conference on 1 June 2017, stakeholders from Germany and abroad discussed the declining space for civil society caused by new restrictive laws.
-In 2016, the conference focused on LGBTI rights in South East Europe – a region where there have recently been very positive trends, unlike the Middle East, which was the main region discussed at the conference in 2015.
+Particularly in countries where the situation of LGBTI persons is precarious, the Federal Foreign Office seeks to help the victims of discrimination.
+Within the scope of bilateral cooperation, it has promoted numerous projects aimed at improving the human rights situation of LGBTI persons.
+In 2019, the Federal Foreign Office is funding a large number of projects run by local partners in countries including Tunisia, Nepal, Nicaragua, Serbia, Albania and several West African countries.
+In 2020, projects are planned in Zambia, Namibia, Turkey, Hungary, Brazil, Ukraine, Albania, Serbia, Nicaragua and Tunisia.
+It also regularly co-organises conferences with the Hirschfeld-Eddy Foundation to which LGBTI activists are invited so that they can coordinate their work more effectively.

-The funding of the film “Parada”, which addresses attacks on gay pride parades (demonstrations for the rights of LGBTI persons), was a project that attracted great media attention.
+The funding of the film “Parada”, which addresses attacks on pride parades (demonstrations for the rights of LGBTI persons), attracted considerable media attention.
 The film by Serbian director Srđan Dragojević was filmed in Serbia, Montenegro and Croatia and won the prestigious Panorama Audience Award at the 62nd Berlin International Film Festival in 2012.
-It sparked an important discussion in South East Europe that led to a gradual change in views in society.
-Successful gay pride parades are now held in Belgrade each year.
+It sparked an important discussion in South-East Europe that led to a gradual change in views within society.
+Successful pride parades are now held in Belgrade each year.
 The Federal Foreign Office regularly takes part in these events.